-For the condo in our example, we’ll assume you keep it to $30,000, and pay this in cash.
-For a family this would probably be more, but many singles find this is sufficient even for large (1,400 square feet) condos.
+For the condo in our example, we’ll assume you keep it to $40,000, and pay this in cash.

-If you do want to take a loan for renovations, however, you’ll be paying an interest rate of between 4.8 to 5.3 per cent per annum (around $560+ per month in repayments, over a five-year loan).
+If you do want to take a loan for renovations, however, you’ll be paying an interest rate of between 3.0% to 4.2% per annum (around $800+ per month in repayments, over a five-year loan).

 Total cost breakdown: